-- 1. Disconnect plug with ignition electrode leads from ignition unit (A). - 2.
+- 1. Disconnect the plug with ignition electrode cables from ignition unit (A). - 2.
 Remove electrodes (B). - 3.
 Undo Torx screw ©.
-Hold onto burner gauze assembly D when undoing the screw. - 4.
+Hold onto burner gauze assembly © when undoing the screw. - 4.
 Remove burner gauze assembly 1 with gasket 2 and thermal insulation ring 5.
-Check components for damage. - 5.
-Install new burner gasket 5.
-Observe correct installation position.
-Align the tab as per the diagram. - 6.
+Check components for damage. - 6.
 Insert thermal insulation ring (F) and burner gauze assembly (D) with gasket (E).
-Observe correct installation position.
+Ensure the correct installation position.
 Align the tab as per the diagram.

-7. Align the hole in burner gauze assembly 1 with the burner door pin.

-Secure burner gauze assembly D and gasket E with Torx screw C.
+- 7. Align the hole in burner gauze assembly 1 with the burner door pin. - Secure burner gauze assembly (D) and gasket (E) with Torx screw (C).

-Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life.
+Tighten screws as much as necessary and ensure that the components are undamaged and function correctly throughout their service life.